sfomuseum/go-sfomuseum-flickr/README.md

 When configuring your Lambda function be sure the add a `SFOMUSEUM_FLICKR_LAMBDA` environment variable whose value is `true`.

-It is expected that some or all of the Lambda-related stuff (code, environment variables, etc.) _will_ change in time.
+It is expected that some or all of the Lambda-related stuff (code, input values, environment variables, etc.) _will_ change in time.
+This is how it works, today.

 ## To do still